 A lighter and healthier version of lasagna with all of the traditional flavours you love, this easy slow cooker lasagna soup comes together in minutes.
 No layering.
-No waiting around your oven.
-Simply throw all of your ingredients into your slow-cooker or crockpot and you have lasagna soup ready to be served whenever you are; with minimal work and maximum taste!
+No waiting around your oven!
+Simply throw all of your ingredients into your slow-cooker or crockpot and you have lasagna soup ready to be served whenever you are!

 Now, I know you’re probably thinking : “Lasagna soup?
 EW NO!
 Leave traditional lasagna alone“!
 Well, we did too.
 Until we tried it.
 Lasagna normally leave me feeling heavy and full…of regrets But in this soup?
 No. This soup is so unbelievably light and RICH!
 Many of the recipes I found use so much water in the soup, which really leaves it bland and not like lasagna at all.
 In comes a recipe we use all the time in our lasagna, such as this Beef and Pumpkin Lasagna, only adding just the right amount of liquids to make it into a soup, but not enough to wash out the flavour.